-1. Act Quickly
+1. Act quickly

-“Any burn draws fluid to the skin surface and away from the rest of the body,” says Dr. Fiala.
-“So drink extra water, juice and sports drinks for a couple of days and watch for signs of dehydration.”
+After a sunburn, it’s important to drink extra water, juice and sports drinks for a couple of days and watch for the following signs of dehydration:

 - Dry mouth